jacksho-vfx/onepiece/README.md

 foreground.
 Sorting is stable, so objects with matching `z_index` values keep their declaration order.

+Objects can animate their position, rotation, and colour by supplying an `animation` array.
+Each entry specifies a `frame` number and any combination of `x`, `y`, `rotation`, or `color`.
+Colour keyframes accept the same hex or tuple formats as static `color` values and interpolate per-channel, including alpha when provided.
+This makes simple fades or hue shifts possible without manually authoring per-frame assets.

 Render scenes with `chopper render path/to/scene.json` and use the `--format` flag to control how frames are exported: